Mexico women's national football team

 The senior team was originally established in 1963, but its first FIFA-recognized game was in 1991.
-Mexico senior team has participated in three Women's World Cups and one edition of the Summer Olympic Games.
+Mexico's senior team has participated in three Women's World Cups and one edition of the Summer Olympic Games.
+Mexico is set to co-host the 2031 FIFA Women's World Cup along with the United States, earning them an automatic qualification as co-hosts.

 Pedro López is the current national team's manager, after taking the role in late 2022.

 History

 Unofficial era

 Although not officially recognized by FIFA until 1991, Mexico's team was actually established in 1963, when many countries still had bans on women's football.
 In the 1950s, both Costa Rica and Argentina witnessed increased interest in the women's game and held tours in various countries.
 In 1963, Las Ticas, the Costa Rica women's national football team, spent six months in Mexico conducting a tour to increase exposure of the game.
 Observing the success of Las Ticas, Mexico formed its first team to play in opposition to Costa Rica.

 Led by Alicia Vargas, Mexico placed third in the 1970 Women's World Cup, a tournament FIFA has yet to acknowledge.
 Mexico fell 2–1 in the semifinal to hosts Italy before defeating England 3–2 in the third place match.
 The following year, Mexico hosted the 1971 Women's World Cup, which has also yet to be officially recognized.
 The squad reached the final but fell 3–0 to Denmark.
 An estimated 110,000 people attended the final at Estadio Azteca, which is the largest crowd ever to witness a women's soccer game; FIFA has not recognized this attendance record either.

 To participate in each world cup, teams had to qualify.
-Mexico faced Peru, Argentina, South Africa en route to the 1971 edition.
+Mexico faced Peru, Argentina, and South Africa en route to the 1971 edition.